113ll3/Ibmclouddocscli/reference/ibmcloud/cli_file_storage.md

 {:tip: .tip}

 # File Storage

+{{site.data.keyword.filestorage_full}} is a persistent, fast, and flexible network-attached, NFS-based {{site.data.keyword.filestorage_short}}.
+In this network-attached storage (NAS) environment, you have total control over your file shares function and performance.

 Use the following commands to manage a given volume in the {{site.data.keyword.Bluemix_notm}} infrastructure File Storage service.
 {: shortdesc}